About Willy lly

 Willy has performed spoken word at numerous venues from UC Berkeley to Vassar College, in the film "Against a Trans Narrative," and at the Mixed Remixed Festival in Los Angeles.
 The Lambda Literary Review has described his writing as “highly evocative.”

-Willy is the recipient of a National Lesbian and Gay Journalists Association Excellence in Writing award, and the Transgender Law Center Vanguard Award, and is recognized on the Trans 100.
+Willy is the recipient of a National Lesbian and Gay Journalists Association Excellence in Writing award, and the Transgender Law Center Vanguard Award, and is recognized on the Trans 100, a national list of notable trans people.
 He is the first transgender person to receive the Asian and Pacific Islander Queer Women and Transgender Community (APIQWTC) Phoenix Award.

-Willy has served as founding board member for both Transgender Law Center and Asian & Pacific Islander Wellness Center, and has participated in numerous advisory boards and committees.
+Willy has served as founding board member for both Transgender Law Center and Asian and Pacific Islander Wellness Center (now San Francisco Community Health Center), and has participated in numerous advisory boards and committees.
 He earned a Masters in Public Health in Community Health Education from UC Berkeley, and a BA in Women’s Studies from UC Santa Cruz.
 Willy coordinates care for his nonagenarian parents.
-He lives in Oakland, California with his creative, adventurous partner and his three vibrant kids in elementary, middle, and high school.
+He lives in Oakland, California with his creative, adventurous partner and three clever kids in elementary, middle, and high school.

 Photo credit, Willy: Cody T. Williams

 View Willy's powerful acceptance speech for the 2014 Claire Skiffington Vanguard Award.

 “From drawing desperately needed attention and funds to transgender communities suffering from the AIDS epidemic to founding the first support group for FTM people of color to changing hearts and minds through your trainings—you have been an essential voice and leader on behalf of our community.
 I hope you’ll allow us to honor you for how you’ve used that voice.”

 - Kris Hayashi, Executive Director, Transgender Law Center